ava-labs/avalanche-docs/docs/apis/avalanchego/apis/info.md

 - `lastSent` is the timestamp of last message sent to the peer.
 - `lastReceived` is the timestamp of last message received from the peer.
 - `benched` shows chain IDs that the peer is being benched.
+- `observedUptime` is this node's primary network uptime, observed by the peer.
-- `observedUptime` is the uptime of this node observed by the peer.
+- `observedSubnetUptime` is a map of subnet IDs to this node's subnet uptimes, observed by the peer.

 #### **Example Call**